 - Physically taking items from a shop without paying for them;

-- Returning an item to a store that the person did not buy in order to get money or credit (“fraudulent returns”); and/or
+- Returning an item to a store that you did not buy in order to get money or credit (“fraudulent returns”); and/or

 - Altering labels, price tags, or packaging to pay less money – or nothing – for an item

-If a shoplifting defendant conceals the merchandise, a jury may conclude that the suspect intended to steal:2
+If you conceal the merchandise, a jury may conclude that you intended to steal:2

 Example: A security guard stops Kelly after she leaves a Denver Walmart.
 The guard saw Kelly holding a new iPhone box under her jacket.
 Kelly gets accused of shoplifting and is charged with felony theft.
 She elects to have a jury trial.